anthonykasza/hdc_experiments/README.md

       - then raise the x vector to the exponent indicating the column of the pixel
       - do the same for the y
       - bind the pixel value HV with the exponentialized x and y HVs
+- low discrepency sequences
+  - sobol and others
+  - much literature points to these instead of random hv generation
+  - ld seqs fill a space more evenly. randomly filling a space will produce clumps
+  - similar to ordered dithering and halftones
+  - may be useful for images as in uhd
 - HDC can be incorporated into NN to make both better
   - NN frontend to generate HVs
   - HDC frontend to generate vectors for NN